ashislaha/DS-ALGO-in-swift/README.md

 4. Array contains Duplicate elements within k distance - Brute Forece approach & Hash-table approach.
 5. Symmetric pairs present in an array or not - using Hash-table O(arr.size)
 6. Common elements in 3 sorted array.
+Array Test 2 : Consecutive Sum of a number and subarray sum of a given array.

 G. Graph :